NeonPrower7/Jeff/README.md

 # Jeff
-The first game made on InJam Estonia 2023.
+The first game we made on InJam Estonia 2023.